jacob-alford/schemata-ts/docs/schemata/Int.md

 ### max (property)

-Sets the maximum required length of the string
+Sets the maximum value of the IntSchema

 **Signature**